-When you hear the word mushroom, your mind probably goes straight to portobello, white button or shiitake — the types you might slice into a salad or mix into stir-fry.
+When you hear the word mushroom, your mind probably goes straight to portobello, white button or shiitake — the types you might slice into a salad or mix into a stir-fry.
 But chaga mushroom isn't just another dinner ingredient.
 Rather, it's considered a medicinal food that may have a variety of benefits, including supporting weight loss.

 What Is Chaga Mushroom, Exactly?